mahirgul/GoogleTTS.Net/README.md

-# GoogleTTS.Net
-Google TTS script for .NET
+#Google TTS script for .NET
 =============

 This script makes use of Google's translate text to speech service